 Vantage Circle is Hosting the Third Episode of the Vantage Point Webcast with Chester Elton and Adrian Gostick

-FRISCO, TEXAS, UNITED STATES, June 21, 2022 /EINPresswire.com/ -- Vantage Circle, a global leading employee engagement solution, is bringing the second episode of Vantage Point: A view from the top, a monthly webcast series hosted by renowned author and executive coach Chester Elton and Adrian Gostick on 29th June 2022.
+FRISCO, TEXAS, USA, June 22, 2022 /EINPresswire.com/ -- Vantage Circle, a global leading employee engagement solution, is bringing the third episode of Vantage Point: A view from the top, a monthly webcast series hosted by renowned author and executive coach Chester Elton and Adrian Gostick on 29th June 2022.

 In the third episode, Adrian and Chester are going to talk on the topic “Empathy Boosts Productivity: How do we build an Empathetic Culture?” to the guest speakers on the best ways to build an empathetic work culture in order to boost employee productivity.